Curcumin: A Powerful Ally for Exercise Performance and Muscle Recovery

 ✔️ Blood Flow and Cardiovascular Health

 Curcumin improves endothelial function and nitric oxide availability, leading to better blood flow, oxygen delivery, and muscle performance.
+This can contribute to improved power output during exercise.

 📚 Study: Curcumin improved flow-mediated dilation (FMD), a marker of cardiovascular function, by over 35% in healthy adults (Rungseesantivanon et al., 2010).